-One of the most dramatic moments in many sports, especially soccer, is the shootout.
+One of the most dramatic moments in many sports, especially soccer, is the penalty shootout.
 The shootout is used to determine the winner of the games that cannot end in a tie.
-Used as a last resort tie breaker, the shootout intensifies the game for the players and the crowd.
+Used as a last resort tie breaker, penalty shootouts intensify the game for the players and the crowd.

-In this article, we're going to cover the basics of the shootout, when it takes place and the concepts:
+In this article, we're going to cover the basics of the shootout, when it takes place, and how a winner is decided.

 What is a shootout?